Uiuran/stattus4-audio-models/README.md

   * 12/09/2019
     * Hyperparameter para GCNN + MaxPooling de acordo com o tamanho do FRAME de entrada. **Done**
+    * Corrected Bugs from previous commit, pyramidal Hyperparameter automatic has a beta (17/09/2019) **Done**
     * Builder for final model. **Doing**

   * What is Next ?
     * Cross-Validation with Spectrogram Data, ~ 400x600, of the order of ~ 100000 units.
     * Calculus of accuracy and fn parameters.

+  * Future
+    * Implementation of Bi-LSTM(RNN) module.
+    * Implementation of another Neural Architecture Search Algorithms.

   * Previous Milestones